AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-alternative-migrate-websdk.md

 ## Basic steps

-If you decide to take the upgrade shortcut to migrate your AppMeasurement or Analytics extension implementation to use the Web SDK, a new step is added to the dynamically generated steps for your organization in the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).
+If you decide to use this upgrade alternative of migrating your AppMeasurement or Analytics extension implementation to use the Web SDK, a new step is added to the dynamically generated steps for your organization in the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).

 The basic steps for migrating an AppMeasurement or Analytics extension implementation to use the Web SDK are: